jakkritz/jupyter-lab-server/README.md

 ### SSL configuration
 To add SSL encryption you can use self-signed certificate as follows:

-0. ALL THE FOLLOWING STEPS ARE DONE INSIDE DOCKER CONTAINER!
+0. ALL THE FOLLOWING STEPS ARE DONE INSIDE THE DOCKER CONTAINER!
 1. Add password using `$ jupyter notebook password` command.
 2. In the `/root/.jupyter/` directory generate certficate:
    ```bash